-Whether you want to grab a quick bite after soccer practice or do something swanky for date night, Brookline has it all.
+Whether you want to grab a quick bite after soccer practice or do something swanky for date night, residents living in Brookline have it all.
 The multiple sub-pockets within the town all have something delicious to offer.
 In Coolidge Corner, Zaftigs is a popular Jewish delicatessen with an epic brunch menu and good coffee.
 While in Brookline Village, check out Pomodoro for Italian, and be sure to stop by the ATM, as they only accept cash.
-In this neighborhood you can also find pizza joints, a very comfortable scene at Orinoco for Latin food, and the best sandwich ever (the Turkey 1000) at Cutty’s.
-In Washington Square, you won’t want to pass up the make your own Bloody Mary bar at Barcelona, and the newest hot spot in town is the Burro Bar.
-With delicious Mexican eats and a lively crowd, it’s perfect for girls’ night.
-If you’d prefer to cook fresh food at home, you can grab a CSA share at Allandale Farm or hit up the local Farmer’s Market on Thursdays in Coolidge Corner.
+In this neighborhood, you can also find pizza joints, a very comfortable scene at Orinoco for Latin food, and the best sandwich ever (the Turkey 1000) at Cutty’s.
+In Washington Square, you won’t want to pass up the make-your-own Bloody Mary bar at Barcelona, and the newest hot spot in town is the Burro Bar.
+With delicious Mexican eats and a lively crowd, it’s perfect for a girls’ night.
+If you’d prefer to cook fresh food at home, grab a CSA share at Allandale Farm during the season or hit up the local Farmer’s Market on Thursdays in Coolidge Corner from June to Thanksgiving.

 Bikes, Taxis, Buses, and More

-One of the biggest draws to Brookline is how easy it is to get around.
-The public train in Boston, the T, runs right through the town at multiple stops.
+One of the biggest benefits to people living in Brookline is how easy it is to get around.
+The public train in Boston, the T, runs through the town at multiple stops.
 The bus is another great option, especially since you can look up when it’s coming on a very user-friendly app.
-The 66-bus line runs along Harvard Avenue, a bustling street with shops and amenities such as Trader Joe’s, Starbucks, local boutiques, Brookline Booksmith, and the Coolidge Corner movie theater.
-Brookline really works to keep its cyclists safe – an extensive list of guidelines for cars and bikers alike is listed on their town website.
-This site is super thorough and features information like how to pay a parking ticket, find taxi services, or report a concern.
+The 66-bus line runs along Harvard Avenue, a bustling street with shops and amenities such as Trader Joe’s, Starbucks, and local boutiques.
+Brookline works to keep its cyclists safe – an extensive list of guidelines for cars and bikers is listed on their town website.
+This site is thorough and features information like paying a parking ticket, finding taxi services, or reporting concerns.

 You can even play golf in this urban city.
-The Putterham Golf Course recently built a brand new driving range, and kids and adults can take lessons from the pros here!
+The Putterham Golf Course built a driving range a few years ago, and kids and adults can take lessons from the pros here!

-Being so close to Boston attractions adds to the town value and makes Brookline a truly special place to live.
-The Red Sox play at historic Fenway Park just minutes away.
+Being so close to Boston attractions adds to the town’s a peak and makes living in Brookline truly special.
+The Red Sox play at historic Fenway Park, just minutes away.
 Local universities hold events, such as reasonably priced theater at Wheelock College and sporting events at Boston University.
 Take in the culture of a nearby museum, like the Isabella Stewart Gardner or the Museum of Fine Arts.
-Be sure to check out the MFA on the first Friday evening of each month with friends, for the added excitement of music, tapas, and cocktails.
+Be sure to check out the MFA on the first Friday evening of each month with friends for the added excitement of music, tapas, and cocktails.